 The aims of following various systems and initiatives are to enhance employee motivation, create careers that utilize skills, find the right person for the right job, and create new innovation within the KADOKAWA Group.

 This is a system in which employees can propose challenging, medium- to long-term or cross-departmental projects, form teams to realize the proposals and recruit project members in-house.
 Employees who participate in a project via the in-house recruiting may, in principle, spend 10 to 20% of their working hours on the project.
 That enables them to take on the new project while continuing with their main work.
-"Project Open Call" has spawned many different projects.
+“Project Open Call” has spawned many different projects.
 Some of the projects enable employees to try jobs they have never experienced.
 In one of these projects, an employee who had never worked an editing job took over the entire process from planning to final proofreading.
 Some other projects involve employees thinking about good workplaces and making them a reality.
-A typical example of this is "HR Project Focusing on Childcare Support," a project for revising childcare-related regulations and proposing and implementing new welfare programs.
-Projects driven by the employees’ love for something or their enthusiasm about it include the "Asia BL Project," an in-house cross-departmental project focused on the boys’ love (BL) genre of fiction.
-As of October 2024, a total of 18 submissions have been implemented and a total of 89 employees have participated in the projects.
+A typical example of this is “HR Project Focusing on Childcare Support,” a project for revising childcare-related regulations and proposing and implementing new welfare programs.
+Projects driven by the employees’ love for something or their enthusiasm about it include the “Asia BL Project,” an in-house cross-departmental project focused on the boys’ love (BL) genre of fiction.
 Project Open Call is also an opportunity to exchange personnel between the KADOKAWA Group companies, project-based practical learning and placing the right people in the right positions on a trial basis.

 This system expands work-style options and supports voluntary career development and is available to all employees.
-The system was introduced in April 2021.
-Approximately 5% of KADOKAWA employees utilize this program (as of October 2024).
+Approximately 5% of KADOKAWA employees utilize this program (as of October 2025).

 We offer opportunities to study programming and web design to support employee learning.